randze/react-employee-directory/README.md

 ## How it works
 - Just a simple search by name filter
-- Order the table in ascending/descending order by click the table-head buttons
+- Order the table in ascending/descending order by clicking the table-head buttons

 ## Improvements to be done
 - Refactoring code